CITE Submission Guidelines

-All submissions MUST be sent in electronic form using the
+All submissions MUST be sent in electronic form using the article submission form.

 Material must be original, reflect the integrity expected of scholarly communication, and demonstrate a coherence and unity that makes the paper both understandable and interesting.
 Before submitting an article, please review the following suggestions.
 Original manuscripts received in correct form serve to expedite the review process, others will be returned to author.
 Spelling, punctuation, sentence structure, and the mechanical elements of arrangements, spacing, length, and consistency of usage in form and descriptions should be studied before submission.
 All photographs submitted with manuscripts must include a copy of a signed permission form from the copyright holder.

 Because this is an electronic journal the length of papers may vary.
 The length of your paper should be appropriate to the topic and focus.
 We will accept some papers that are only two or three pages long and some that are as long as 40 or 50 pages.
 The critical issue is whether the length is appropriate.